Ribocentre-aptamer/Ribocentre-aptamer.github.io/_posts/Squash-aptamer.md

 <font><p class="header_box" id="description">Description</p></font>
-<font>In 2022, Dey, S. K. et al. evolved a naturally occurring well-folded adenine riboswitch into a fluorogenic aptamer——Squash，Squash exhibits markedly improved in-cell folding and highly efficient metabolite-dependent folding when fused to a S-adenosylmethionine (SAM)-binding aptamer.
+<font>In 2022, Dey, S. K. et al. evolved a naturally occurring well-folded adenine riboswitch into a fluorogenic aptamer-Squash，Squash exhibits markedly improved in-cell folding and highly efficient metabolite-dependent folding when fused to a S-adenosylmethionine (SAM)-binding aptamer.
 The same year, Truong, L. et al. reported the 2.7 Å-resolution co-crystal structure of fluorophore-bound Squash.
-Squash does not harbor a G-quadruplex, sandwiching its fluorophore between a base triple and a non-canonical base quadruple in a largely apolar pocket<sup>[<a href="#ref1" style="color:#520049">1</a>,<a href="#ref2" style="color:#520049">2</a>]</sup>.<br></font>
+Squash did not harbor a G-quadruplex, sandwiching its fluorophore between a base triple and a non-canonical base quadruple in a largely apolar pocket<sup>[<a href="#ref1" style="color:#520049">1</a>,<a href="#ref2" style="color:#520049">2</a>]</sup>.<br></font>
 <br>
 <br>

 <p class="header_box" id="SELEX">SELEX</p>
-<p>To evolve the adenine aptamer into a fluorogenic aptamer, we selected for aptamers that bind to agarose-immobilized DFHBI.
+<p>To evolve the adenine aptamer into a fluorogenic aptamer, and selected for aptamers that bind to agarose-immobilized DFHBI.
 By the seventh round of SELEX, the pool exhibited fluorescence upon incubation with DFHBI-1T.
 At this point, the library was cloned into a bacterial expression vector, transformed into E. coli, and fluorescent aptamers were identified by sorting cells based on DFHBI-1T-induced fluorescence.
-After recovery of plasmids from the brightest cells, we found three library members which induced fluorescence activation of DFHBI-1T.
-For directed evolution, we synthesized a DNA library of 9–1 aptamer mutants such that each nucleotide in the ligand-binding pocket has a controlled probability of being converted into one of the other three nucleotides<sup>[<a href="#ref1" style="color:#520049">1</a>]</sup>.<br>
+After recovery of plasmids from the brightest cells, they found three library members which induced fluorescence activation of DFHBI-1T.
+For directed evolution, they synthesized a DNA library of 9–1 aptamer mutants such that each nucleotide in the ligand-binding pocket has a controlled probability of being converted into one of the other three nucleotides<sup>[<a href="#ref1" style="color:#520049">1</a>]</sup>.<br>
 Detailed information are accessible on <a href="{{ site.url }}{{ site.baseurl }}/SELEX" target="_blank" style="color:#520049"><b><i>SELEX</i></b></a> page.</p>
 <br>
 <br>